ashishb/android-security-awesome/README.md

 16. [BitBaan](https://malab.bitbaan.com/)
 17. [Pithus](https://beta.pithus.org/) - Open-Source APK analyzer.
 Still in Beta for the moment and limited to static analysis for the moment.
 Possible to hunt malwares with Yara rules.
 More [here](https://beta.pithus.org/about/).
 18. [Approver](https://approver.talos-sec.com/) - Approver  is a fully automated security analysis and risk assessment platform for Android and iOS apps.
 Not free.
+1. [Oversecured](https://oversecured.com/) - Enterprise vulnerability scanner for Android and iOS apps, it offers app owners and developers the ability to secure each new version of a mobile app by integrating Oversecured into the development process.
+Not free.
 19. ~~[AMAaaS](https://amaaas.com) - Free Android Malware Analysis Service.
 A baremetal service features static and dynamic analysis for Android applications.
 A product of [MalwarePot](https://malwarepot.com/index.php/AMAaaS)~~.
 12. ~~[AppCritique](https://appcritique.boozallen.com) - Upload your Android APKs and receive comprehensive free security assessments~~
 15. ~~[NVISO ApkScan](https://apkscan.nviso.be/) - sunsetting on Oct 31, 2019~~